Black Holes, Ellipsoids, and Nonlinear Waves in Pseudo-Finsler Spaces and Einstein Gravity: Introduction

-In section 2, we outline some basic formulas and conventions on modeling Finsler geometries on tangent bundles and nonholonomic (pseudo) Riemannian manifolds.
-We state the metric ansatz and construct in general form, applying the anholonomic frame method, a class of exact solutions defining nonholonomic Einstein and Finsler spaces, see section 3.
+The paper is organized as follows:\ In section 2, we summarize some basic concepts and formulas on modeling Finsler geometries on tangent bundles and nonholonomic (pseudo) Riemannian manifolds.
+We consider the gravitational field equations for Einstein--Finsler and nonholonomic Einstein spaces.
+In section 3, we choose the metric ansatz and analyze four classes of exact solutions parametrized by generic off--diagonal metrics with one Killing vector symmetry defining stationary Einstein--Finsler configurations.

-Pseudo--Finsler generalizations of the Schwarzschild solution and nonholonomic ellipsoidal deformations of Einstein metrics are presented in section 4.
+Solutions for pseudo--Finsler generalizations of the Schwarzschild metric and nonholonomic ellipsoidal deformations of Einstein metrics are provided in section 4.
 We discuss there how such metrics can be constructed on tangent bundles/ Einstein manifolds.
 There are provided examples when black hole solutions can be imbedded and/or nonholonomically mapped on pseudo--Finsler spaces and/or deformed nonholonomically into exact solutions of Einstein equations in general relativity.

-In section 5, we discuss the obtained solutions for pseudo--Finsler and Einstein spaces and formulate conclusions.
-For convenience, in Appendix, we outline the main concepts and formulas on pseudo--Finsler geometry.
+In section 5, we discuss and conclude on obtained results.

-Finally, we note that we provide references only to a series of recent Finsler works which may have implications for standard theories of gravity and high energy physics, in the spirit of reviews \cite{vrflg,ijgmmp} and monograph \cite{vsgg}.
-On applications of nonholonomic geometry and Lagrange--Finsler geometry methods in modern quantum gravity, one should be consulted Refs. \cite{vfqlf,vpla,avqg5,avnsm02,vloop,vbrane,vpqg1,vpqg2}.
-More details on the geometry of Finsler spaces, generalizations and "nonstandard" applications in physics are presented in \cite {cart,rund,mats,as1,ap,ma1987,ma,bej,bejf,bog,vstav,bcs} and references therein.
+Finally, we note that we cite only a series of Finsler works which may have implications for standard theories of gravity and high energy physics, in the spirit of reviews \cite{vrflg,ijgmmp} and monograph \cite{vsgg}.
+In a recent paper \cite{vgsol}, we proved that the Einstein equations, both with the canonical d--connection and Levi--Civita connection, can be solved in very general form for arbitrary dimensions.
+All solutions considered in this work correspond to explicit classes of generating and integration functions generating ellipsoid and/or solitonic configurations.
+They provide some possible applications (for certain types of nonholonomic distributions defining new classes of black hole objects) in Finsler and Einstein gravity.
+More details on the geometry of Finsler spaces, generalizations and "nonstandard" applications in physics are presented in \cite {cart,rund,mats,ma,bejf,vsp1,vsp2,bcs} and references therein.